On Wednesday, The Consumer Financial Protection Bureau (CFPB) filed a lawsuit against student loan servicer giant, Navient.

 “For years, Navient failed consumers who counted on the company to help give them a fair chance to pay back their student loans.
 At every stage of repayment, Navient chose to shortcut and deceive consumers to save on operating costs.
 Too many borrowers paid more for their loans because Navient illegally cheated them and today’s action seeks to hold them accountable.”

-The CFPB aims to prevent any future harm to student loan borrowers.
+The CFPB aims to prevent any future harm to students borrowing college loans –with bad credit and good credit.

 Additionally, they want to provide redress for those who have been affected by this.